Oulander/lottery-lunch/README.md

 ### Check that you have the required spreadsheet and form.

-Copy initial form to your drive from [this link.](https://drive.google.com/open?id=1QCP4pGlA-mGtN0qac88k1IgUi6QAOzM3)
+Copy initial form and spreadsheet to your drive from [this link.](https://drive.google.com/open?id=1QCP4pGlA-mGtN0qac88k1IgUi6QAOzM3)

 Make sure that